testing0111/dev-git/README.md

 # dev-git
 git prac
-this is for practice purpose
+This is for practice purpose.